 Updated: November 4, 2021

-For Baby Boomers like me, the best explanation of “getting high” comes from the John Denver song, “Sunshine on my Shoulders.”
+The best explanation of “getting high” comes from the John Denver song, “Sunshine on my Shoulders.”
 He sings: “Sunshine almost always makes me high.”
 But when that sunshine makes a hemp plant grow, and that hemp creates CBD, many of us come to an initial question: does CBD get you high?
-That's what you will learn in this blog post and the video below.

 Is CBD Oil Psychoactive?